pingcap/docs/tidb-cloud/connect-via-standard-connection.md

 1. Navigate to the [**Clusters**](https://tidbcloud.com/console/clusters) page and choose your target project on the top of the left navigation bar.

 2. Locate your cluster, and click **Connect** in the upper-right corner of the cluster area.
-In the drop-down list, select **Dev Tools**.
 A connection dialog is displayed.

 3. In the dialog, select your preferred connection method and operating system, and then connect to your cluster with the connection string.